Ucluelet: History

 Archaeological evidence indicated the presence of First Nations along the outer west coast of Vancouver Island for at least 4,300 years.
 British Columbia’s recorded history began with European explorers searching for the Northwest Passage.

 Juan Pérez anchored and traded in 1774 on the west coast of Vancouver Island, at Nootka Sound, 100 km north of Ucluelet.
 In 1775, Juan Francisco de la Bodega y Quadra sailed along the coast of Vancouver Island, heading north for Alaska.
 He did not stop, but roughly charted the coast in the vicinity of Kyuquot Sound.
 Captain James Cook of the British Navy anchored in Nootka Sound and went ashore in 1778.
 Maritime fur traders followed, such as Charles William Barkley, captain of the Imperial Eagle, who in 1787 arrived near Ucluelet harbour in Barkley Sound in search of sea otter pelts.

 In 1870, fur sealers came to the area seeking ports for vessels working the Bering Sea sealing grounds.
 Captain Francis, the owner of several sealing schooners, established a trading post in Ucluelet harbour.
 Ucluelet began to grow along with the sealing industry and became a bustling town.
 In the 1890s, more settlers began arriving on the news of pending road access from Port Alberni.
 Fishing was excellent and gold was to be found on Florencia Bay.
 Gold was found, but it was so fine and in such little quantity that it could not be worked profitably.

+Artist Emily Carr spent time on First Nations territories in and around Ucluelet in the late 1890's, creating a series of drawings documenting life in the village.